 Walt Disney World is known as a place for families, with rides and experiences catering to every type of Park-goer.
-Despite this reputation, some guests may be surprised to find fewer traditional roller coasters that they may be accustomed to seeing at other theme parks.
+Despite this reputation, some guests may be surprised to find fewer traditional roller coasters than they may be accustomed to seeing at other theme parks.
 Even though that tends to be true, make no mistake: Disney knows how to do thrill rides.

-Still, it’s true that the Disney Parks have not always been about thrill.
+Still, it’s true that Disney Parks have not always been about the thrill.
 Not only that, but Disney probably knows that the thrill factor is not what brings people back year after year to its theme parks.

-There’s an argument to be made that Disney’s ‘special sauce’ does not lie in its roller coasters but in its dark rides.
+There’s an argument to be made that Disney’s “special sauce” does not lie in its roller coasters, but in its dark rides.

 Dark Ride Definition